gmlang/masterr/_posts/r/2017-07-06-on-recursion-2.md

 {% highlight r %}
 exists2 = function(name, env=parent.frame(), inherits = T) {
+        # Checks is name is in the given environment or its parent environments.
+        #
+        # name: string, name of an object
+        # env : environment object where the search begins
+        # inherits: logical

         if (inherits) {
                 if (identical(env, emptyenv())) { # base case
                         FALSE